charliemitchell/glad/README.md

 #### Data Versioning using glad.dataVersions
 In most cases you will find yourself transforming models to ensure only the allowed data gets sent out of a request. with `glad.dataVersions` you can compose these transforms very easily in the model.
-There are a few built in transforms, as well as some tools to assist you in creating your own.
-All with just a few lines of code.
-Please Read The following.
+There are a few built in transforms, as well as some tools to assist you in creating your own, all with just a few lines of code.
+Please read the following.

 ```
- /* Each Model Version should accept a boolean value as it's first parameter that determines whether or not to perform the operation or just return the keys
+ /* Each Model Version should accept a boolean value as its first parameter that determines whether or not to perform the operation or just return the keys
- * that would be excluded from it's resulting transform.
+ * that would be excluded from its resulting transform.
 This is so that the main method can chain multiple calls to transform the document.
  *
  * The instance methods must accept an array of keys in which to apply the transform to.
 The method must support dot delimited object path key naming.
  * This way an engineer will be able to pass in key names like ["foo.bar", "baz", "free.bee.tree.knee"]
  *
- * Also Be aware that a naming convention should be in place here.
-If you create a new "Version" Then the key to describe it should be Camel Cased.
+ * Also, be aware that a naming convention should be in place here.
+If you create a new "Version" then the key to describe it should be Camel Cased.
  * Furthermore, the same name should be used as the filter name ("Version Name"), with the exception where the describing key (in the schema) defines data that should be removed.
  * For example:
  */